wyatt727/fartlooper/ARCHITECTURE.md

 ## 11 · Acknowledgements

-NanoHTTPD, Cling, mdns-java, Compose-Waveform, Accompanist, Material 3.
+**Modern Libraries:** NanoHTTPD, UPnPCast, jMDNS, Compose-Waveform, Accompanist, Material 3.

+**⚠️ DEPRECATED LIBRARIES - DO NOT USE:**
+- **Cling 2.1.2** - End-of-Life since 2019, security vulnerabilities, unavailable from Maven Central
+- **mdns-java** - Poor maintenance, compatibility issues with modern Android

+See ADR-006 for complete migration rationale and implementation details.

 ---